zulkaida/e1039-analysis/E1039Shielding/readme.md

 ```

 ### analysis
 This root file 'trk_eval.root' needs to be attached in the macro  for analysis.
 The analysis macro  `ana.C` is for acceptance vs hole size studies and the macro `loop_ana.C` is for acceptance vs dimuon mass study.
-You may test it using the example data.
+You may test it using the example data from the trk_eval.root.
 ```
 root -l
 root [0] .L ana.C